Overview

 Special vectors beyond plasmids are preferable when incorporating larger fragments.
 More importantly, they are used to generate genomic libraries employed in whole-genome sequencing of organisms for genetic engineering applications.

-- Cosmid is a special plasmid carrying bacteriophage Cos sites that allow the packaging of the gene into bacteriophage λ particles, increasing the insertion capacity up to 45 kbp.
+- Cosmid is a plasmid with bacteriophage Cos sites enabling gene packaging into λ particles, increasing insertion capacity to 45 kbp

-- Fosmid is derived from bacterial F-plasmids, which comprise distinct gene partitioning mechanisms for intercellular gene transformation.
-Their insert gene size is up to 40 kbp.
-Fosmids are advantageous for their low copy numbers, which improves the stability of the cloned DNA fragments.
+- Fosmid, derived from bacterial F-plasmids, has gene partitioning mechanisms for intercellular transformation with insert sizes up to 40 kbp.
+Its low copy number enhances the stability of cloned DNA

-- Bacterial artificial chromosomes are derived from F-plasmids that allow the insertion of genes between 150-350 kbp.
-They have been used extensively for whole genome sequencing in the Human Genome Project.
+- Bacterial artificial chromosomes, derived from F-plasmids, allow gene insertion between 150-350 kbp and are extensively used for whole-genome sequencing in the Human Genome Project

 FAQs